 Things to See at Tinchuley village

 The primary attraction of Tinchuley is its pristine natural beauty.
 The village is not on any of the main roads, and you can safely take a stroll on the main road without vehicles queuing up behind you.
 The peaceful nature of the village and pleasant weather has drawn Poets, writers, nature lovers, and photographers here.
 Don’t be surprised to find a writer spending a whole month in the village writing the next publication, or an ornithology enthusiast roaming around with binoculars around the neck.
-Overall Tinchuley is not a place for typical sightseeing points and list of things to see.
+Overall Tinchuley is not a place for typical sightseeing points and a list of things to see.
 It is a place to relax, rejuvenate and soak in the mystical magic of the hills.

 Tinchuley Sunrise Point - This place provides beautiful views of the surrounding mountains including the Tista valley.
-All major places in the region including Kalimpong as well as places in East and South Sikkim such as Namchi is visible from here.
+All major places in the region including Kalimpong as well as places in East and South Sikkim such as Namchi are visible from here.

 Tinchuley Monastery - Revered by the locals, this small monastery is a must-see if you are in Tinchuley.
 Locals tell stories of a monk meditating in the monastery for 17 years.

 Takdah – This used to be a British cantonment and base for the cinchona plantation in the area.
-A number of British Bungalows can be seen here.
+Several British Bungalows can be seen here.
 Most of these bungalows are now converted into Homestay accommodations.
-Tourists get to experience the unique opportunity of staying in a century old British heritage Bungalow which is also the home of the local people.
+Tourists get to experience the unique opportunity of staying in a century-old British heritage Bungalow which is also the home of the local people.
 Takdah village is just about 2 km from Tinchuley and can be visited on foot as well.